-There has never been a better time to consider a cyber security career.
+There has never been a better time to consider working in cyber security.

-Cyber security careers are complex and many roles can be found with banks, retailers and government organizations.
-On the job, you can expect to safeguard an organization's files and network, install firewalls, create security plans and monitor activity.
+Cyber security is a complex field, and many roles can be found within banks, retailers, e-tailers, healthcare, and government organizations.
+On the job, you can expect to safeguard an organization's files and network, install firewalls, create security plans, guard customer data, and monitor activity.
 If a breach occurs, you'll be responsible for identifying the problem and finding a solution quickly.

-Because of the frequency of cyber attacks, careers are varied and qualified professionals are in demand.
+Because of the frequency of cyber attacks, what you'll do will be varied and qualified professionals are needed to help prevent breaches.

-If you're ready to get started in this fast-growing career, start exploring cyber careers now.
+If you're ready to get started in this demanding field, start exploring different roles and duties now.

 Chief Information Security Officer

 Here's what our cyber security career pages will teach you

 There are many subtle variations in cyber security careers, even though they all may have the same end goal of keeping data and sensitive information safe.
 Our site may help you distinguish the differences and choose the right area of expertise to fit your skills and personality.

 Before you embark on your education you'll want to know what's in store for your future.
 That includes not only what your educational journey will entail, but what the actual role you choose will really be like.